php-fig/fig-standards/proposed/http-client/http-client-meta.md

 specify the default behaviours.
 * The purpose is not to be opinionated about the use of middlewares (PSR-15).

+#### Asynchronous HTTP client

+The reason asynchronous support is a non-goal is because a PSR for HTTP clients should not define Promises.
+That should be a separate PSR.
+Waiting for a such PSR could postpone a HTTP client PSR with years.

 ## Approaches